okas832/CS374_GP/dp6/DP6 Report.md

 * What were some of the difficulties you faced?

-   * I think designing the layout, choosing the right colors (background, text color, icons), and choosing the fonts that represents something fun for the travel summary page that is aesthetically pleasing to look is very difficult.
-Moreover, choosing the informations need to be displayed such that it provide simplicity to the user requires a lot of consideration needs to be taken.
+   * I think designing the layout, choosing the right color (background, text color, icons), and choosing the fonts that represents something fun for the travel summary page that is aesthetically pleasing to look is very difficult.
+Moreover, choosing the information need to be displayed such that it provides simplicity to the user requires a lot of consideration needs to be taken.

    * One of the idea for our website is to implement some gamification and I think animation plays a huge role in providing the use the ‘game’ feeling.
 Not only choosing what to implement is difficult, but implementing them in code is a challenge itself.
 I took a lot of time in searching for codes that give certain features (e.g. star ratings, game experience bar, etc) as they are taught in lectures or tutorials.